byu-cpe/ecen520_student/resources/assignment_mechanics.md

 ## Generative AI & GPTs

 Generative AI tools like chatbots and Co-Pilot can be helpful in completing assignments.
-You are welcome to use co-pilot within VSCode to help you write your HDL code but you are strongly encouraged to type the code in yourself until you are comfortable with the syntax and structure of the code.
+You are welcome to use co-pilot within VSCode to help you write your HDL code, but you are strongly encouraged to type the code in yourself until you are comfortable with the syntax and structure of the code.
 You will be responsible for understanding the syntax and structure of SystemVerilog (and the other languages we use in this class) and you will be tested on this knowledge in the exams.
 If you rely exclusively on Co-Pilot to write your code you will likely not understand the syntax as well as you should for exams and for designing on your own.